dtewinkel/custom-function-bindings/README.md

 - Set environment variable `CUSTOM_FUNCTION_BINDINGS_NUGET` to the path were nuget packages for the projects can be stored.
 - Add this path to the user NuGet config.
 See [NuGet Config file locations](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#config-file-locations-and-uses) for where to find the user NuGet config file.
 See [Changing config settings](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#changing-config-settings) on how to update the NuGet config.

-## Projects per experiment
+## Solutions and Projects per experiment

-Each solution for each experiment contains four project:
+Each directory for each experiment contains two solutions:

+- The solution `InProcess.sln`, that defines and demos the 'classic' in-process bindings.
+This solution also produces a NuGet package that is consumed by the other solution.
   - `InProcessBindings` - Actual implementation of the Azure Function bindings.
 Produces a NuGet that is referenced by the `IsolatedWorkerBindings`
-- `InProcessFunctionApp` - *classic* Azure Functions app demonstrating the use of the feature from the `InProcessBindings` project.
+  - `InProcessFunctionApp` - *classic* Azure Functions demonstrating the use of the feature from the `InProcessBindings` project.

+- The solution `IsolatedWorker.sln`, that defines and demos the bindings for the Azure Function Isolated Worker.
+It contains two projects:
   - `IsolatedWorkerBindings` - Implementation of the Azure Function bindings wrappers to make the bindings from the `InProcessBindings` project work in the Isolated Worker model.
-- `IsolatedWorkerFunctionApp` - Isolated Worker Azure Functions app demonstrating the Isolated worker bindings from the `IsolatedWorkerBindings`.
+  - `IsolatedWorkerFunctionApp` - Isolated Worker Azure Functions demonstrating the Isolated worker bindings from the `IsolatedWorkerBindings`.

 ## Experiments